-Volkl have really mixed up their ski range this season (2016/2017), with the Volkl V-Werks Katana.
-These skis, unlike most on the market, have a carbon fibre top-sheet and a paper thin construction.
+Volkl have once again really mixed up their ski range this season, with the Volkl V-Werks Katana.
+These skis, unlike most on the market, have a carbon fiber top-sheet and a paper thin construction.

 These variables make the Katanas one of the lightest skis available for an advanced to expert skier.
 They are wide enough to play in powder, but have enough edge-hold and grip to rock the groomers!

 Designed for those who want to travel all over the hill on one ski – and have an explicit partiality for powder – the Katanas may be perfect for you!

 The Katana’s sidecut is 114mm (at the nose), 112mm (underfoot) and 132 mm (at the tail) on a 184cm ski, making the ski a wide all-mountain or thin powder ski, ideal for softer snow and spending some time on the groomers.
 The radius of the ski is 25.8m on the same length, making short turns all but impossible (unless you are a pre-2000’s racer) but they are ideal for any radius greater than that of slalom.

 Trying to get your head around the peculiar construction of these skis will take time and trying to become acclimatized to skiing on them, will take even longer – maybe a day or two.
 With a multi-layer wooden core and carbon fiber top-sheet, the Katanas are one of the lightest skis available in their category (all-mountain powder skis), approximately weighing 900g per ski.
 Consequently, the Katanas require less work to be skied well, than other skis in the category.